 - Bars and taverns

-Each point is worth 1 cent each when you redeem within a qualifying travel or restaurant category.
-You also have the option of redeeming for gift cards, although the value significantly drops.
-For gift cards, the value of a point is .6 cents, giving you far less bang for your rewards buck.
+Each point is worth 1 cent each when you redeem it for a qualifying travel or restaurant category.
+However, for gift card redemptions the value goes down to 0.6 cents, giving you far less bang for your rewards buck.

 0% introductory APR offer

 Anyone seeking to buy an expensive item — a laptop, treadmill or a sectional for the living room — or planning to pay off balances racked up from other credit cards would appreciate the Bank of America Travel Rewards card’s introductory offer.
 The card carries a lengthy intro APR on purchases and balance transfers.
 Note, balance transfers must be made in the first 60 days to receive the introductory rate, and a 3 percent balance transfer fee applies to all transferred balances.

 Naturally, you would expect a travel rewards card to limit the fees for those traveling overseas.
 This is true of the Bank of America Travel rewards card, as it doesn’t charge any foreign transaction fees.
 In other words, you can swipe your card outside of the United States without generating fees for doing so.

 The card is also a Visa Signature card, which entitles you to a host of benefits, which include a variety for travel such as:

 - Visa Signature concierge services

 - Roadside dispatch

 When is the Bank of America Travel Rewards card not worth it?